-Looking to add more movement to your day, improve blood sugar or aid digestion?
+Looking to add more movement to your day, improve blood sugar, or aid digestion?

 Want to give it a shot?
 When planning, consider your own reality.
 Do you anticipate getting away for 15 minutes after each meal?
-If not, identify which meal this may be most feasible; can you take your dog on a walk after breakfast, walk a few blocks after lunch during your lunch hour, or go for a stroll with the family after dinner?
+If not, identify which meal this may be most feasible.
+Can you take your dog on a walk after breakfast, walk a few blocks after lunch during your lunch hour, or go for a stroll with the family after dinner?
 Pinpointing a certain meal will give you some accountability and focus versus winging it altogether.
 After you have success getting into a grove, you can increase the number of days per week or even meals per day.
 Let your health advisor know if you need support around goal setting, or share feedback from your own experiences with digestive walks!

 Click HERE to learn more about the Wellview services available to you.
 We can’t wait to work with you!

 – Keeley Mezzancello, MS, RD, LDN, CHWC